ryanpdwyer/react-eleventy/lit.md

 ### Searching by topic

-The best way to do this depends on the par
+The best way to do this depends on the particular search engine you use.
+See the [assignment](/img/lit-assigment.docx) for a walk-through.

 ### Searching by molecule